 To succeed, we must unlearn our teacher-reliance.
 Further, Hugo (2003) summarized key characteristics of learners and mediated learning scenarios, with special reference to the potential of andragogically oriented Interactive 3D Visualization and Virtual Reality (IVVR).
-He compared the effectiveness of these IVVR technologies with that of traditional pedagogical methods such as classroom training, self-study using media like text, broadcast video and audio, and other computer-based approaches rigor.
-It will also expand the definitions of helping adults learn to include more of the subtle qualitative aspects of learning.
-The quality of counseling and tutoring, as distinct from quality of course content, is another professional issue that benefits from a closer look at andragogy.
+He compared the effectiveness of these IVVR technologies with that of traditional pedagogical methods such as classroom training, self-study using media like text, broadcast video and audio, and other computer-based appproaches.

 Burge (1988) said that one reason for distance educators to look at andragogy is the concept of quality.
-She asks the question: Would an andragogical learner-centered approach contribute to or undermine academic rigor?
-She believed that a closer examination of the key implications of andragogy and a learner-centered view within the new classrooms of distance education will contribute to academic
+She asks the question: Would an andragogical learner-centered approach contribute to or undermine academic rigour?
+She believed that a closer examination of the key implications of andragogy and a learner-centered view within the new classrooms of distance education will contribute to academic rigour.
+It will also expand the definitions of helping adults learn to include more of the subtle qualitative aspects of learning.
+The quality of counselling and tutoring, as distinct from quality of course content, is another professional issue that benefits from a closer look at andragogy.